Pilot Study # 1: Eight Week Psychological Resilience Program.

-Here’s what Disability Support Staff from DHHS are saying about the 4-Week Program
+Here’s what NDIS employees are saying about the Program

 “My blood pressure was high 153/107 on the first day.
 I was very happy on my last day of training.
 It dropped down to 121/79 as I was eating healthily, walking, drinking more water.”

 “I found the program to be very beneficial, both for the workplace and in everyday life.
 Practicing mindfulness and meditation has made me more aware of both myself and my environment and learning these new techniques has helped me to reduce stress and positively impacted my overall wellness”.

 “Would highly recommend this course to everyone.
 It caters for a range of people and topics which tie well together.
 You are able to learn lots of information relevant to different areas/ interest.”

 “I found this a very great course to be involved in.
 It has opened up the way I think about meditation and relaxation and have put it to use in my own life and been able to teach my own children and grandchildren”.

 “It was wonderful to be reminded of how good it feels to exercise whilst doing the stretching session.
 It was very motivational”.

 Here’s what staff from the Kikki.K Head Office are saying about the 8 -Week Program

 “This has been an incredible experience for me personally.
 Thank you!”